FrancisCrickInstitute/ai-on-demand/README.md

     cd ai-on-demand
     pip install .

+### Conda
+We have provided a conda environment file to install all the dependencies for this plugin.
+To install the environment, run the following command:

+    conda env create -f ai-od.yml

+Note that when it comes to the installation of napari this may be preferable, depending on whether your system is best supported by the pip- or conda-packaged version.

 ### Napari
 If you have any issues installing Napari, see their [installation guide](https://napari.org/stable/tutorials/fundamentals/installation.html).
+Then, you can reinstall this package following the instructions above.

 ### Nextflow
 This plugin makes a call to Nextflow when running the pipeline.
 To install Nextflow, see their [installation guide](https://www.nextflow.io/docs/latest/install.html).